Ben Dover (Manakin-Sabot, Virginia)

 Ben Dover, also known as Ben Dover Farm, is a historic home and plantation complex, recognized as a national historic district, located near Manakin-Sabot in Goochland County, Virginia, United States.
 The district encompasses 13 contributing buildings, 8 contributing sites, and 10 contributing structures.

+History

+Site

 The main dwelling was built in 1853 as a villa or the Big House of the plantation, in an Italianate style.
 When renovated in 1930, it was transformed when given a Colonial Revival facade to mask decades of deterioration and poor patchwork.

 Contributing buildings, many of later construction, include tenant houses, a converted servants quarters (former slave quarters), a garage, a number of barns and sheds, a bowling alley, a smokehouse, and a stable.
 Contributing structures include three water towers, two well houses, animal feeders, a chicken coop, a silo and a swimming pool.
 The eight sites include stone foundations or sites of buildings no longer standing.
 Among these sites are two ruinous barns, a bridge ruin, an old road trace, and remains of landscape terracing.
 Together they represent the evolution of the Virginia plantation from the mid-19th century to the present day farm.

 It was listed on the National Register of Historic Places in 2000.